dr460nf1r3/firedragon-browser/README.md

 - Sweet theme added
 - Custom, dr460nized branding 🐉
 - Icons by [SGS](https://github.com/sgse)
+- Tabliss setup from the screenshot can be imported from tabliss.json

 Daily, automated builds for Arch based distros available at [Chaotic-AUR](https://chaotic.cx).